-Simply put, security as a service (SECaaS) is a way to deliver security technologies—which are traditionally found in enterprise data centers or regional gateways—as a cloud service.
+Security as a service (SECaaS) is a way to deliver security technologies—traditionally found in enterprise data centers or regional gateways—as a cloud service.
 Security as a service has become an important enabler of business in the increasingly cloud and mobile world because it provides secure access to applications and services no matter where they are hosted or where users connect.
 With applications in the cloud and users connecting everywhere, it no longer makes sense to tie security to the data center.

 As Gartner pointed out in a 2019 report, The Future of Network Security Is in the Cloud, “The enterprise data center is no longer the center of access requirements for users and devices.”
 The report goes on to say that the networking and security model has effectively been turned upside-down from the time it was developed, a time when all users were on the network and all applications were housed in the secure data center.
 Today: